 Carolina previously worked professionally in the fields of film and video.
-She co-founded directed and edited weekly segments for LatinEyes, a television program that focuses on Latino culture in such a way as to break down the stereotyped images of Hispanic people living in the United States.
+She co-founded directed and edited weekly segments for LatinEyes, a television program that focused on Latin American culture in such a way as to break down the stereotyped images of Hispanic people living in the United States.
 LatinEyes received an Emmy Award for Best Cultural TV Show in 2006 (San Francisco, California).
-In 2005, she co-produced the Colombian feature film Visitas, which premiered at the Montreal World Film Festival and was exhibited at several international film festivals including the Festival des Films du Monde (Montréal), the Internationales filmfestival Freiburg (Switzerland), the Chicago Latino Film Festival, and the Festival de Cine de Granada (Spain), and the Festival internacional de cine de Cartagena (Colombia), among others.
+In 2005, she co-produced the Colombian feature film Visitas, which premiered at the Montreal World Film Festival and was exhibited at several other venues, including the Internationales filmfestival Freiburg (Switzerland), the Chicago Latino Film Festival, the Festival de Cine de Granada (Spain), and the Festival internacional de cine de Cartagena (Colombia), among others.

 Carolina has taught history, theory and production.
 Her teaching focus is Latin American Cinema and a production course of film and media editing that combines theory and practice.